-A probate attorney plays many roles including advising the parties involved on various legal matters, identifying as well as securing all the assets of the decedent, assisting in the payment of debts, filing all documents required by the probate court, identifying any owed estate taxes and so on.
+A probate attorney plays many roles including advising the parties involved on various legal matters, identifying as well as securing all the assets of the decedent, assisting in the payment of debts, filing all documents required by the probate court, identifying any owed estate taxes, and so on.
 This is why you need a probate lawyer involved when working to settle a decedent’s estate.
-Get in touch with our experienced Douglasville probate attorneys at Hartley, Rowe & Fowler at 678-825-6004 to get started.

 When thinking about estate planning, the first thing that most comes to mind is a will.
 It is considered the centerpiece of an estate plan.
 A will is a legally enforceable document that lets you specify how your assets will be handled upon your death.
 It allows you to name beneficiaries and the assets they will receive.